 One nettlesome issue for owners of small amounts of business personal property is whether the penalty for not rendering is incentive enough to render.
 Consider the following example: Bob owns a small business and has business personal property reasonably worth $5,000.
 It is assessed for $5,000.
 The annual personal property taxes, based on a 3% tax rate, are $150.
 The penalty for not rendering is $15.
 Should Bob make sending the rendition form to the appraisal district a priority above working with his customers, seeking new customers, and working with his staff?

 Owners of business personal property who either are not on the tax rolls or whose property is grossly under-assessed will have to decide whether to render.
 It is clear that the law requires owners to render and there is now a 10% penalty if you do not render; the amnesty provision provides a modest incentive to render.
 Consider the following example: Charlie owns a wholesale distribution business with $995,000 in inventory and $5,000 in furniture and equipment.
 However, Charlie’s current BPP assessment is $100,000 and annual taxes are $3,000.
 If he does not render he will likely pay annual taxes of $3,000 and a 10% penalty for a total of $3,300.
 If Charlie does render, his business personal property taxes will increase to $30,000 per year.
-It is clear that owners of business personal property are required to render and that there will be a 10% penalty for not rendering starting in 2004.
+It is clear that owners of business personal property are required to render and that there is now a 10% penalty for not rendering that began in 2004.
 Whether owners render will depend partly on their records, risk tolerance, and corporate culture.

 The new business personal property rendition requirements will sharply increase compliance with rendition laws over the next three to five years.
 Many small business personal property account owners will probably not address the issue until receiving a future year tax bill with a 10% penalty for failing to render.
 It is unclear how many large accounts are either not on the tax roll or are substantially undervalued.
 It is clear there are some, but from a practical perspective this writer has not seen or heard of many such cases.